The following components of the Connections program pertain to all students entering Connecticut College in Fall 2016 or later:

 Writing Across the Curriculum

 Each student must complete two designated Writing (W) courses.
-For most students, one of these courses will be a freshman seminar.
+For most students, one of these courses will be a first-year seminar.

 Writing courses are designed to integrate the teaching of writing with the teaching of subject matter, and to foster a deep connection between writing and critical thinking.
 Courses that fulfill the writing requirement normally include the following elements: